-The Directors in office during the financial year until the date of this report are:
+The Directors of the Company in office during the financial year and during the period from the end of the financial year to the date of this report are:

-Dato' Tan Boon Kang\ Tan Moon Hwa\ Ir.
-Tan Chek Siong\ YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail Dato' Ir.
+Dato' Tan Boon Kang Tan Moon Hwa Ir.
+Tan Chek Siong YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail Dato' Ir.
 Dr. Ashaari bin Mohamad Loo Pak Soon

-\ Director of the Company and its subsidiaries
+Director of the Company and of its subsidiaries